History of Pakistan: Muslim homeland – "Now or Never"

-After the publication of the pamphlet, the Hindu Press vehemently criticized it, and the word 'Pakstan' used in it.
+After the publication of the pamphlet, the Hindu Press vehemently criticised it, and the word 'Pakstan' used in it.
 Thus this word became a heated topic of debate.
 With the addition of an "i" to improve the pronunciation, the name of Pakistan grew in popularity and led to the commencement of the Pakistan Movement, and consequently the creation of Pakistan.

 In Urdu and Persian languages, the name encapsulates the concept of Pak ("pure") and stan ("land") and hence a "Pure Land".
 In 1935, the British government proposed to hand over substantial power to elected Indian provincial legislatures, with elections to be held in 1937.
 After the elections the League took office in Bengal and Punjab, but the Congress won office in most of the other provinces, and refused to devolve power with the League in provinces with large Muslim minorities citing technical difficulties.
 The subsequent Congress Rule was unpopular among Muslims and seen as a reign of Hindu tyranny by Muslim leaders.
 Mohammad Ali Jinnah declared 22 December 1939, a "Day of Deliverance" for Indian Muslims.
 It was meant to celebrate the resignation of all members of the Congress party from provincial and central offices.

 Meanwhile, Muslim ideologues for independence also felt vindicated by the presidential address of V.D.
 Savarkar at the 19th session of the famous Hindu nationalist party Hindu Mahasabha in 1937.
 In it, this legendary revolutionary – popularly called Veer Savarkar and known as the iconic father of the Hindu fundamentalist ideology – propounded the seminal ideas of his Two Nation Theory or ethnic exclusivism, which influenced Jinnah profoundly.

 1940 Resolution

 In 1940, Jinnah called a general session of the Muslim League in Lahore to discuss the situation that had arisen due to the outbreak of World War II and the Government of India joining the war without consulting Indian leaders.
-The meeting was also aimed at analyzing the reasons that led to the defeat of the Muslim League in the general election of 1937 in the Muslim majority provinces.
-In his speech, Jinnah criticized the Indian Congress and the nationalists, and espoused the Two-Nation Theory and the reasons for the demand for separate homelands.
+The meeting was also aimed at analysing the reasons that led to the defeat of the Muslim League in the general election of 1937 in the Muslim majority provinces.
+In his speech, Jinnah criticised the Indian Congress and the nationalists, and espoused the Two-Nation Theory and the reasons for the demand for separate homelands.
 Sikandar Hayat Khan, the Chief Minister of Punjab, drafted the original resolution, but disavowed the final version, that had emerged after protracted redrafting by the Subject Committee of the Muslim League.
 The final text unambiguously rejected the concept of a United India because of increasing inter-religious violence and recommended the creation of independent states.
 The resolution was moved in the general session by Shere-Bangla Bengali nationalist, AKF Haq, the Chief Minister of Bengal, supported by Chaudhry Khaliquzzaman and other leaders and was adopted on 23 March 1940.
 The Resolution read as follows: